matvign/batchrenamer/docs/documentation.md

 ## 3.4.2 Conflict resolution
 There are different renaming conflicts that can occur:
 1. a file name has not changed
-2. the base name is empty (e.g. parent/file -> parent/)
+2. basename is empty (e.g. parent/file -> parent/)
-3. the base name begins with a dot (e.g. file -> .file)
+3. basename begins with a dot (e.g. file -> .file)
-4. the base name contains a slash (e.g. file -> fi/le)
+4. basename contains a slash (e.g. file -> fi/le)
+5. length of basename is longer than 255 characters
-5. file tries to rename to a file or directory that won't be renamed
+6. file tries to rename to a file or directory that won't be renamed
-6. two or more files are being renamed to the same name
+7. two or more files are being renamed to the same name
-7. file name is already in conflicts
+8. file name is already in conflicts

 To build the rename table, the following applies:
 ```